zedlopez/ifm/Writing with Inform.md

 ^^{incorporation+rel+ <-- part of+relverb+} ^^{incorporation+relcat+} ^^{components} ^^{things+kind+: parts of things}

 Everything has one and only one kind.
 This is both good and bad: good for clarity, bad if something needs to behave in two different ways at once.
-How might we simulate a car with an ignition key, given that no single thing can be both a "vehicle" and a "device" at the same time?
+How might we simulate a car with an ignition key, given that no single thing can be both a `vehicle` and a `device` at the same time?

 The Inform world model takes the view that such a car is too complicated to be simulated with a single thing.
-Instead it should be simulated as a vehicle (the car) which has a device (the ignition) attached.
-This is done using a third kind of containment to those seen so far ("in..." and "on..."): "part of".
+Instead it should be simulated as a `vehicle` (the car) which has a `device` (the ignition) attached.
+This is done using a new relationship: `part of`.

 	{*}"Buttons"